intel/nauta/docs/user-guide/actions/openvino_inf.md

         └── mapping_config.json
 ```

-In case of MNIST model convertion with `model export` command, a directory storing one version of the model is created.
+In case of MNIST model conversion with `model export` command, a directory storing one version of the model is created.
 Due to prediction prerequisite, the model directory structure _must_ meet the following structure requirements:

 ```